karangejo/blog-posts/posts/code/SSH_Over_Tor.md

 Take note of the changes made to the file /var/lib/tor/torssh/hostname.
 Save this hotname for later

 OK! your host is up and running and you now have an onion address with an ssh service running over it.
-Congratulation!
+Congratulations!
 But how do we connect to it?

 ## Client Setup